 Rooted in the culinary and known for its health benefits, olive oil is used as a (raw) condiment or for cooking, frying or confiting food.

-But in Portugal, olive oil goes further and becomes an essential ingredient in many traditional dishes in the country, without it, there is no ‘Arroz de Pato‘, nor ‘Cozido à Portuguesa‘, not to mention the many dishes with cod.
+But in Portugal, olive oil went further and became an essential ingredient in many traditional dishes in the country.
+Without it, there is no ‘Arroz de Pato‘, nor ‘Cozido à Portuguesa‘, not to mention the many dishes with cod.

 By the way, one of the most iconic dishes in Portugal, Bacalhau à Lagareiro, already bears the importance of olive oil in its name (the term Lagareiro comes from lagar, a place where olives are squeezed for the production of olive oil).

 Types of Portuguese olive oils: Main producing regions

 The Alentejo Region is the largest olive oil-producing region in Portugal and concentrates 70% of the national production.
 Three of the six olive oil production zones with a Protected Designation of Origin (DOP) in Portugal are located in this region.
 The most typical olive varieties in Alentejo are Galician, Cobrançosa, Cordovil de Serpa and Verdeal Alentejana.